JieLiBio/JieLiBio/README.md

-Hi, I'm Jie Li, a phD. candidate for computational biology in SNIH, CAS.
+Hi, I'm Jie Li, a phD. candidate for computational biology in SINH, CAS.